preaction/preaction.me/mojo/talks/a-website-for-yancy-chicago-pm-2019/index.markdown

 <section>
 <h1>Database Schema</h1>
 <aside class="notes">The next thing I should do is create my database
 schema.
-Before I do that, I need to connect to my database using Mojo::SQLite.</aside>
+Before I can deploy my schema, I need to connect to my database using Mojo::SQLite.</aside>
 </section>

 <section>